ppy/osu-wiki/wiki/People/osu!monthly_Team/en.md

 ### Other contributors

-The people listed below remain vital to the osu!monthly even if they do not write, as they seek the information that constitutes it in addition to the main contributors.
+The people listed below remain vital to the osu!monthly even if they do not write for it, as they provide information in addition to the main contributors.

 | Name | Affiliated section |
 | :-- | :-- |